fourzedotEXE/lora-based_morse-transceiver/README.md

-# LoRa-based morse transceiver for stealthy communication.
+# LoRa-based morse transceiver for stealthy communication. :busts_in_silhouette:

 Consists of two devices:
 1) The main device hooked up to a computer, and controlled via serial monitor on an IDE
 2) The LoRa transceiver.
 Standalone device